Baton Rouge Workers’ Compensation Injury Attorney

 Trial And Appeal Under Workers’ Comp Laws

-As experienced trial lawyers, we’ll help you determine which benefits you are entitled to under state law and complete the necessary paperwork in a setting that is comfortable for you.
+As experienced trial lawyers, we’ll help you determine which benefits you are entitled to under state law and complete the necessary paperwork in a comfortable setting.

-Once your claim is filed and received by your employer, there will be a hearing scheduled for your case.
-Thanks to attorneys Stephen Babcock and Chase Tettleton, you’ll have the opportunity to present well-documented evidence, plead your respective side, and give solid proof of your case against your employer in a courtroom.
+Once your claim is filed and received by your employer, a hearing will be scheduled for your case.
+Thanks to attorneys at Babcock Injury Lawyers, you’ll have the opportunity to present well-documented evidence, plead your respective side, and give solid proof of your case against your employer in a courtroom.

 We’ll keep you updated over the next 30 days until a judge dispenses the hearing’s verdict.
 If there are further appeals to be made on your behalf, we’ll let you know your chances of success.
 No matter your decision, your interests when it comes to your case will always be heard.